 For the most part, plants and pollinating insects have a symbiotic relationship.
 Flowers provide nectar and/or pollen.
-In return, bee pollination results in the opportunity for more fruit and seeds for the plants.
+In return, bee pollination results in more fruit and seeds for the plants.

-These flowering plants may be poisonous to honey bees – at least under certain conditions.
-The beekeeper should not try to eradicate them from the landscape.
+The following flowering plants may be poisonous to honey bees – at least under certain conditions.
+The important word here is “under certain conditions“.

 - American Basswood (Basswood tilla) – only in times of drought – otherwise excellent source